enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step3.md

 ![](./assets/feature_branch_workflow.png)

-To see a concrete implementation of this workflow, clone the **awesome project** repository in the `awesome_project` folder:
+To see a concrete implementation of this workflow, clone the **awesome project** repository in the `awesome_project` folder on your computer:

 ```git clone https://<your-enel-id>@bitbucket.springlab.enel.com/scm/itdsver/awesome_project.git /home/scrapbook/tutorial/awesome_project```{{copy}}